apombo90/MechaCar_Statistical_Analysis/README.md

 ## Project Overview

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-In order to help the team in this project I will perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes, collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots, run t-tests to determine if the manufacturing lots are statistically different from the mean population and design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+In order to help the team in this project I performed a multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes, collected summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots, ran t-tests to determine if the manufacturing lots are statistically different from the mean population and designed a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Resources